Lucy Bronze: Chelsea

 On 17 July 2024, it was announced that Bronze had signed a two-year contract with Chelsea, with Bronze saying she wanted to win the Champions League with an English team.
 She scored her first goal for the club during a 7–0 away win against Crystal Palace on 27 September 2024.
 On 30 April 2025, Bronze scored the only goal of the match in a 1–0 away win against Manchester United, a result which saw Chelsea win their sixth consecutive and eighth overall WSL title.
 On 12 October 2025, Bronze made her return from a fractured tibia injury which she had nursed through the 2025 Euros, coming on as a substitute in a 1–0 win at home against Tottenham.
+She was part of the Chelsea squad which the 2025–26 Women's League Cup following a 2–0 victory over Manchester United on 15 March 2026, marking Bronze's 24th trophy in club football.
+Later that year, on 2 July, she extended her contract with the club for another year.

+2026-27

+On 4 September 2026, Bronze was named as Chelsea’s vice-captain, along with Nathalie Björn.